getodk/governance/TSC1/README.md

 1. Remind PMC member to add chat transcript and audio links to the minutes.
 1. Add an entry to the [meeting history list](https://docs.google.com/spreadsheets/d/1xD44Km1p0LXoIjBkGxolPvkhq7OXlxA28CN2LKrsT2A/edit#gid=0).
+1. Change ownership of Google Calendar TSC meeting event to the next facilitator.

 ## Asset Ownership